BAR MAY BE RESPONSIBLE AND HAVE INSURANCE FOR PEOPLE INJURED – MN ATTORNEYS

 Minnesota law requires bars to have insurance to compensate people who are injured at a bar in MN or in a drunk driving incident if a customer is over-served or illegally served.
 Proving that a customer has been over-served is difficult and requires significant investigation to successfully sue the bar and hold them responsible for your injury.
-Our MN lawyers represent people injured at a bar and we have good investigators to help with these cases.
+Our MN lawyers represent people injured at a bar or nightclub and we have good investigators to help with these cases.

 Here is the law regarding minimum insurance requirements that the bar owner must have for people injured at a bar in MN.
 Call our lawyers for a free consultation if you have questions or would like to discuss your case.

 Subdivision 1.
 Insurance required.

 (a) No retail license may be issued, maintained or renewed unless the applicant demonstrates proof of financial responsibility with regard to liability imposed by section 340A.801.
 The issuing authority must submit to the commissioner the applicant’s proof of financial responsibility.
 This subdivision does not prohibit a local unit of government from requiring higher insurance or bond coverages, or a larger deposit of cash or securities.
 The minimum requirement for proof of financial responsibility may be given by filing: